Purvansh-Jain/Training_Plan/training_plans/TrainingPlan_PromptEngineering.md

 # Prompt Engineering Training Plan

-Large‑language models (LLMs) such as GPT‑4 underpin tools like GitHub Copilot and RooCode.
-Their usefulness depends entirely on the **prompts** you provide.
+Large‑language models (LLMs) usefulness depends entirely on the **prompts** you provide.
 Prompt engineering is the practice of crafting clear, precise instructions that guide an AI model toward the desired output.
 This training plan teaches developers how to design effective prompts based on sound computer‑science principles.
 It revisits first‑year topics like algorithms, data structures and problem decomposition, and demonstrates how these concepts improve your prompts.
 Whether you are new to AI or looking to refine your skills, this guide will help you harness the full potential of Copilot and RooCode.

 ---

-## 1  Why Prompt Engineering Matters
+## A]  Why Prompt Engineering Matters

 When you ask a model to “write some code,” you leave it to guess what you need.
 If you specify your goal, inputs, expected outputs, constraints and examples, you narrow the possibilities and increase accuracy.
 Poorly written prompts lead to incorrect, incomplete or inefficient code; clear prompts result in reliable, maintainable solutions.
 The principles of prompt engineering apply across languages and tools.
 They are especially important when working with enterprise projects where security, performance and readability are critical.

-### 1.1  Algorithmic Context
+### 1  Algorithmic Context

 Programming tasks are built on algorithms and data structures.
 In first‑year computer‑science courses you learn patterns like linear search, binary search, sorting algorithms and recursion.
 You also learn to choose between lists, dictionaries, stacks, queues, trees and graphs.
 When writing prompts, refer to these patterns explicitly: *“Implement a binary search algorithm”* or *“Use a hash map keyed by user ID”*.
 This helps the model understand the performance requirements and data relationships.

-### 1.2  Clarity and Detail
+### 2  Clarity and Detail

 Ambiguity is the enemy of prompt engineering.
 Avoid vague terms like “improve,” “better” or “clean up.”
 Instead specify what you want to change and why.
 For example: *“Refactor this function to reduce its time complexity from O(n²) to O(n log n)”* or *“Rewrite this code to follow PEP 8 style guidelines.”*  Provide the relevant code or function signature so the model has context.
 If you need documentation, specify the format (docstring, JSDoc, Markdown) and include examples.

-### 1.3  Iterative Refinement
+### 3  Iterative Refinement

 Prompt engineering is not a one‑shot process.
 After receiving a response from the model, review the output.
 If it contains mistakes or omissions, adjust your prompt by adding constraints or examples.
 Repeat until the output meets your requirements.
 Keep a record of effective prompts to reuse and share with teammates.

 ---

-## 2  Anatomy of a Well‑Structured Prompt
+## B]  Anatomy of a Well‑Structured Prompt

 A well‑structured prompt typically includes these elements: